kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

 `KoraApplication.run` starts parallel initialization of all components in the container and blocks the main thread until the `SIGTERM` signal is received, after which the application starts graceful shutdown.
 Now, if we run this application, we will have access to the routers in the links above.
-We can see in the logs that only port `8085` is up.
-This is because we don't have any request handlers yet.

 ## Controller